Fuck Everyone and Run (F E A R)

-Fuck Everyone and Run (F E A R) is the eighteenth studio album by the British neo-progressive rock band Marillion, released in 2016.
+Fuck Everyone and Run (F E A R) is the eighteenth studio album by the British neo-prog band Marillion, released in 2016.

 Production

 As with many of their recent recordings, Marillion, who are widely considered crowdfunding pioneers, turned to their fans to finance the new album.
 This time the group decided to join the online direct-to-fan music platform PledgeMusic in order to expand their management and customer service possibilities.
 The pre-order campaign was launched on 1 September 2015 and by 6 October fans from 67 countries pledged to buy the album.
 The money received enabled Marillion to tour across South America in May 2016 and North America in October 2016.
 The album was recorded between 2014 and 2016 at the group's own Racket Club Studios in Buckinghamshire, as well as at Peter Gabriel's Real World Studios in Wiltshire, where Marillion spent a week in the end of the winter in 2016.
 On 7 April 2016, the band revealed the cover art and announced the album title as Fuck Everyone and Run (F E A R).